mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - The attacker has access to all secrets of a user for all groups (full state compromise)

-Recall that the MLS protocol provides chains of AEAD keys, per sender that are generated from Group Secrets.
+The MLS protocol provides per-sender chains of AEAD keys that are generated from Group Secrets.
 These keys are used to protect MLS Plaintext messages which can be Group Operation or Application messages.
 The Group Operation messages offer an additional protection as the secret exchanged within